maciejg-git/litewind-alpine-documentation/documentation/validation.md

 - `"form-eager"` - validate manually after calling formValidate function.
 State is set for invalid and valid inputs.
 - `"immediate-eager"` - validate on each update of the input.
 State is set for invalid and valid inputs.

+{% render "example.liquid" example: "examples/validation-mode.liquid", tabs: examples.validationMode %}

+#### Messages

+Each rule has default generic validation message for the invalid value.
+You can customize these messages for the input by adding them to the messages property.
+The key is a rule name and the value is the new message.

 ### Validation results

 Validation results for each input are stored in the form component.
 This data is automatically used by inputs and other components to set validation related styles and validation messages.
 Validation results can also be accessed with the $validation magic function.